julien-duponchelle/asyncio-https-proxy/docs/custom-ca.md

 to trust this CA. This allows the proxy to generate and sign certificates for the target domains on-the-fly, allowing it to decrypt and inspect the HTTPS traffic.

-By default the library create a temporary Root CA on the fly but if you want to trust the CA in your browser you will need the persist the CA.

 ## Using Custom CA Keys with TLSStore